 - • Request more racers get dropped off at the start to limit the number of racers who need shuttling to the start.

-- • Limit the number of racers on each bus
+- • Limit the number of racers to 45 on each bus

 - • Organize limited-touch aid stations to supply what you need quickly and safely.